 '''

 KANetworkPacket >> sourceAddress

+...
+Your code ...

 KANetworkPacket >> destinationAddress

+...
+Your code ...

 KANetworkPacket >> payload

+...
+Your code ...

 '''

 Now our test should be running and passing.
-That's enough for our admittedly simplistic model of packets; we completely ignore the layers of the OSI model, but it could be an interesting exercise to model that more precisely.
+That's enough for our admittedly simplistic model of packets; we completely ignore the layers of the OSI model, but it could be an interesting exercise to model them more precisely.

-16.2 Nodes are known by their address
+17.2 Nodes are known by their address